SHIVENDRA8004/MongoDB-Tutorial/Commands.md

 9. exit: if you want to get out of mongosh terminal then run this command

 10. db.<collection_name>.find() : This command will display all your files or objects present inside that collection

+11. db.test.find().limit(x) : This command will return only first x objects if present

+12. db.test.find().sort({"key":"value"}): This command will display the returned objects in sorted order

+13. db.test.find().sort({"key":"value"}).limit(x) : This command will limit the sorted returned objects, it will return only first x objects